-On Friday, September 29th, the President signed legislation (Public Law No: 115-63) that extended the Medicare IVIG Demonstration through December 31, 2020.
-Previously, the demonstration had been scheduled to end September 30, 2017.
+On Sunday, December 27th, 2020 the President signed legislation that extended the Medicare IVIG Demonstration through December 31, 2023.
+Previously, the demonstration had been scheduled to end December 31, 2020.

 In accordance with the existing requirements of the demonstration, CMS is continuing to accept new enrollment into the demonstration.
 Please check the demonstration website for more information regarding new applications.

 The Medicare Intravenous Immune Globulin (IVIG) Demonstration is being implemented to evaluate the benefits of providing payment and items for services needed for the in-home administration of intravenous immune globulin for the treatment of primary immune deficiency disease (PIDD).

 The Medicare IVIG Demonstration is authorized under Title I, section 101 of the “Medicare IVIG Access and Strengthening Medicare and Repaying Taxpayers Act of 2012 (P.L.
 112-242)”.
 This legislation authorized a three-year demonstration under Part B of Title XVIII of the Social Security Act to evaluate the benefits of providing payment for items and services needed for the in-home administration of IVIG for the treatment of PIDD.